 Alzheimer’s and Dementia Support Group This group meets to offer support for people who are caring for loved ones who have Alzheimer’s or dementia.
-We also offer a group for the people who have Alzheimer’s and dementia at the same time as their caregivers’ support meeting.
 A representative from the Alzheimer’s Association facilitates the group’s discussion.
 They meet on the third Wednesday of every month at 6:30 p.m. virtually.
 Contact Ginny Hunt the facilitator of this group for more information or for a link to be a part of this group.

 Domestic Violence Support Group Jessica Moser leads a 12-week domestic violence support group.
 For more information about this group that meets virtually, please contact the church office.

 Foster/Adoption Journey Group The participants of this group seek to offer encouragement to each other as they navigate parenting adopted or foster children.
 The group meets on the first Monday of every month at 7:00 pm in the Hemby House.
 If you are interested in attending this group, please contact Patty Myers.